JBic9832/AxolotlMint/README.md

 * Upload and fetch data to IPFS

 # NOTE
-This code isn't uploaded to the blockchain as I am to broke to pay gas fees :(
+This code isn't uploaded to the blockchain as I am too broke to pay gas fees :(